Pierre, Duke of Penthièvre

 Pierre Philippe Jean Marie d'Orléans (4 November 1845 – 17 July 1919) was Duke of Penthièvre and a grandson of French king Louis Philippe I and of Brazilian Emperor Pedro I. Declining a proposal to marry into the Brazilian royal family, he chose a naval career and fathered two children without marrying.
 Prince Pierre was an officer in the Union and French Navies and a global traveler.

 Family

 Prince Pierre d'Orléans was the son of François d'Orléans, Prince of Joinville and his wife, Princess Francisca of Brazil.
-On his father's side, he was the grandson of the French king Louis Philippe I. On his mother's side he was the grandson of Pedro I & IV, Emperor of Brazil and King of Portugal and the Algarves, for whom he was named.
+On his father's side, he was the grandson of the French king Louis Philippe I. On his mother's side he was the grandson of Pedro I & IV, Emperor of Brazil and King of Portugal and the Algarves, after whom he was named.

 Princess Françoise of Orléans (14 August 1844 – 28 October 1925), the older sister of Prince Pierre d'Orléans, is an ancestor of the three Orléanist pretenders to the throne of France since 1926: Jean III (her son), Henri VI and Henri VII.
 Pierre d'Orléans also had a younger sister who was stillborn (30 October 1849).

 Although he never married, Prince Pierre d'Orléans had two children with Angélique Marie Augustine Lebesgue (d.
 1881), a married woman: